-1. The Director shall classify all USTs located at a facility as ineligible for delivery, deposit, or acceptance of regulated substances or hazardous materials, after providing written notice and within seven days of determining that one or more underground storage tanks at the facility has one or more of the following violations:
+1. The Director shall classify all USTs located at a facility as ineligible for delivery, deposit, or acceptance of petroleum regulated substances or hazardous materials, after providing written notice and within (7) seven days of determining that one or more underground storage tanks at the facility has one or more of the following violations:

-- a.
-Failure to have the required spill prevention equipment installed, per § 1.10 of this Part. - b.
-Failure to have the required overfill protection equipment installed, per § 1.10 of this Part. - Failure to have the required leak detection equipment installed, per; § 1.10 of this Part; or - d.
-Failure to have the required corrosion protection equipment installed, per § 1.10(E) of this Part. - e.
-Failure to maintain significant compliance with this Part or at the discretion of the Director - 2.
-The Director may classify all USTs located at a facility as ineligible for delivery, deposit, or acceptance of regulated substances or hazardous materials, if the owner/operator fails to complete corrective action and submit documentation within 60 days following written notice from the Department of one or more of the following violations: - a.
-Failure to properly operate and/or maintain leak detection equipment, perform tank or pipeline tightness testing, and/or compile inventory control records per §§ 1.10(F) through (I), 1.10(Q) and 1.13(B) of this Part. - Failure to properly operate and/or maintain spill prevention, overfill protection, or corrosion protection equipment per §§ 1.10(E) and (N) of this Part. - c.
-Failure to maintain financial responsibility per §§ 1.8 and 1.9 of this Part. - d.
-Failure to register or maintain registration including payment of all required fees; or - e.
-Failure to obtain or maintain required certification for Class A, Class B and/or Class C operator(s) per § 1.10(U) of this Part. - 3.
-Upon classification of a UST system as ineligible for delivery, deposit, or acceptance of regulated substances or hazardous materials, the Department shall determine and record the inventory of regulated substances or hazardous materials remaining in each of the USTs located at the facility and a red tag shall be affixed by the Department to the fill pipe(s) of all USTs located at the facility.
-The tag or device must be: - a.
-Located on the fill pipe of the UST;
+- Failure to have the required spill prevention equipment installed, per § 1.10 of this Part.
+Rule 8.16 - Failure to have the required overfill protection equipment installed, per § 1.10 of this Part.
+Rule 8.16 - c.
+Failure to have the required leak detection equipment installed, per-Rules 8.08, 8.09, and 8.11; § 1.10 of this Part; or - d.
+Failure to have the required corrosion protection equipment installed, per § 1.10(E) of this Part.-Rule 8.05 - e.
+Failure to maintain significant compliance with this Part or and at the discretion of the Director to protect human health and the environment. - 2.
+The Director may classify all USTs located at a facility as ineligible for delivery, deposit, or acceptance of petroleum-regulated substances or hazardous materials, if the owner/operator fails to complete corrective action and submit documentation within sixty (60) days following written notice from the Department of one or more of the following violations: - a.
+Failure to properly operate and/or maintain leak detection equipment, perform tank or pipeline tightness testing, and/or compile inventory control records per §§ 1.10(F) through (I), and 1.10(Q) and 1.13(B) of this Part.
+Rules 8.08, 8.09, 8.10, 8.11, 8.15, and 11.03; - b.
+Failure to properly operate and/or maintain spill prevention, overfill protection, or corrosion protection equipment per §§ 1.10(E) and \\1.10(N) of this Part.
+Rules 8.06, 8.07, and 8.16; - c.
+Failure to maintain financial responsibility per §§ 1.8 and 1.9 of this Part.